 Best insulated stainless steel water bottle

-Hands-down, I think they make the best insulated water bottles available.
+Hands-down, I think they make the best insulated water bottles.
 We bring them everywhere we go, especially on vacation.
 I can drink hot or cold liquids without burning or freezing my hands, and drinks stay hot and cold for as long as I need them to.
 I can put both brands’ all stainless steel bottles (ones without color) in the dishwasher without worrying, and I can feel good knowing I am refusing single-use bottles.
 Cheers to enjoying the best insulated stainless steel water bottle.